nanvel/blog/2017/11/trading.md

 Managing risks:

 - Keep 1-5% of account exposed to risk (use stop orders) per trade
+- Can be increased to 10% for small accounts
 - Backtest
 - Test new ideas with paper trading first
 - Bots should have fuses to stop runaway trades and handle errors